 - The Example policy and procedures: Supporting carers to help manage breakthrough symptoms safely using subcutaneous medicines in the home may be used by community service providers to develop and/or review relevant documentation within their own policies and procedures framework.

-- One large health district is utilising its volunteers to assemble resources for carers, e.g. stapling documents and compiling them into boxes/bags.
+One large health district is utilising its volunteers to assemble resources for carers, e.g. stapling documents and compiling them into boxes/bags.

-Metro South Palliative Care Service is a large specialist palliative service with a catchment area of more than one million people.
+Metro South Palliative Care Service is a specialist palliative service with a catchment area of more than one million people.
 Its staff care for more than 2,000 patients per year.

-A cloth bag is used to transport the resources to the home, containing:
+The service is presenting the resources to carers by using a cloth bag to transport the resources to the home, containing:

 - A plastic sleeve with the printed carer resources and the USB with training videos